EJ72/RizomLink-for-Cinema4D/README.md

       -- No MacOS support yet.
 It is coming!
       -- Higher polygon counts will result in much longer sending times.
       -- The RizomUV developer is looking into this issue.
+      -- With the addition of n-gon support, the edge selection logic needs updated.
+         For now it DOES work properly with non ngon meshes and meshes that are completely ngons.